Trying to the balance with office party games that satisfy your teammates but don’t exclude them can be a difficult task.

 Each person takes it in turn to read out their statement.
 As they do so, the rest of the team votes on which one they think is the lie.
 The person with the least number of votes for their lie wins.

-If your team is large, break into smaller groups.
-Have the winners of each compete in a winner’s final.
+If your team is large, break everyone up into smaller groups.
+You can have the winners of each compete in a winner’s final.

-Plan in advance, by deciding which type of music to use, e.g. by decade or genre.
-Supply the music and music player to play.
+You need to do some planning in advance, by deciding which type of music to use, e.g. by decade, genre or style.
+You also need to provide the music and music player to play the game.

 Play the first five seconds of your song.
 Anyone who knows what it is shouts out the name.
 The FIRST right answer is the winner.